Medicare Supplement Plan F is the long-standing champion of Medicare plans. Because it was simple to explain, understand, and use.

 When to Enroll

-Since Plan F is a Medigap plan, you can enroll at any time as long as you’re healthy enough and eligible.
+Since Plan F is a Medigap plan, you can enroll anytime as long as you’re healthy and eligible.
 Medigap does not come with annual enrollment periods like Medicare.

 Usually, the best time to enroll in a Medigap plan is during your Medicare Supplement Open Enrollment Period.
-You must answer health questions unless you’re in open enrollment or have a guaranteed issue right.
+Medicare beneficiaries usually only get one chance at their six-month Open Enrollment Period.
+You must answer health questions and pass underwriting unless you’re in Open Enrollment or have a Guaranteed Issue enrollment.

 Who can enroll in Plan F?

-Any Medicare beneficiaries with Parts A and B of Medicare & are not considered newly eligible.
-This means that if you were eligible for Medicare before 2020, you can still enroll in Plan F regardless if you enrolled in a Medigap plan.
+Any Medicare beneficiaries with Parts A or B of Medicare effective dates before 2020 aren’t newly eligible.
+If you were eligible for Medicare before 2020, you could still enroll in Plan F regardless if you enrolled in a Medicare Supplement plan.

 Does Plan F have rate increases?

-Yes, no matter who the carrier is, or even the plan letter., Medigap plans will have annual rate increases in most cases.
+Yes, no matter who the insurance company is or even the plan letter., Medigap plans will have annual rate increases in most cases.
 Over the past five years, the rate increase has been roughly 7% to 9% for Plan F. Keep in mind that other factors contribute to rate increases.

 Inflation will always impact increases.
-Other factors that can impact rate increases are age and the claims history of people living in your area and on the same plan.
-You cannot be singled out based on your personal claim history.
+Other factors affecting rate increases are age and the claims history of people living in your area and on the same plan.
+You can’t be singled out based on your personal claim history.

 Why is Medicare Plan F being discontinued?